Heartbyte

 High total cost of ownership

 The quote was RM300K.
-The real 3-year cost, including CRs, maintenance, workarounds, and the productivity lost to an unused system, is closer to RM900K.
+The real 3-year cost, once you add CRs, maintenance, workarounds, and the work lost to a system nobody uses, is closer to RM900K.
 The quote was never the real number.

 "You didn't hire a partner.
 You hired a vendor who said 'partner' in the proposal.
 The difference costs you 3x over the project's life."